ekaratnida/Data_Streaming_and_Realtime_Analytics/Week01/homework/readme.md

 Kevin   1

-## Homework
+# Homework
-1. Modify the exercise above so that it can read the Harry Potter book, and display the top 5 most frequent words (excluding stop words such as “a,” “an,” and “the”).
+1. Modify the exercise above so that it can read the Harry Potter book (sorcerers-stone.txt), and display the top 5 most frequent words (excluding stop words such as “a,” “an,” and “the”).